healeycodes/andoma/README.md

 - A slice of the Universal Chess Interface (UCI) to allow challenges via lichess.org
 - A command-line user interface

-It uses Python 3.8 with type hints as well as unit + integration tests.
-Mypy checks type hints as part of the GitHub Actions CI pipeline.
+It uses Python 3.8 with Mypy type hints and unit + integration tests.

+See [Contributing](#contributing) to help out!

 <br>